The volcano is some 370 thousand years old and is the youngest volcano in this part of the East African Rift.

 This part of Africa was one of the last places reached by white people – first European visitors to Ol Doinyo Lengai were German explorers in the late 19th century.

-One of these eruptions in 1960 attracted the attention of Canadian geologist John Barry Dawson who was mapping this part of Tanzania.
+Thus, one of these eruptions in 1960 attracted the attention of Canadian geologist John Barry Dawson who was mapping this part of Tanzania.
 He and Ray Pickering descended in the crater of volcano (this was the first known descent in the crater) in October 1960 and immediately noticed that this volcano is very unusual.
-Soon after, in 1962 there was published his research – and the first and only active carbonatite volcano on Earth was discovered.
+Soon after, in 1962 he published the results of research – thus the first and only active carbonatite volcano on Earth was discovered.

 Since then Ol Doinyo Lengai has been a “playground” for geologists exploring this unique natural wonder.
 Dawson himself continued the research until his decease in 2013.